eas-solutions/TestDebugScript/README.md

 - \<AssemblyName>
 - \<RootNamespace>

-OutputPath should point to your binaries folder (see above).
+OutputPath should point to your binaries folder (where EAS.LeegooBuilder.Client.GUI.Shell.exe is located).
 <br><br>